 What is Hummus?

-Hummus is a Middle Eastern sauce / dip made from pureed chickpeas, tahini, leon juice and garlic.
+Hummus is a Middle Eastern sauce / dip made from pureed chickpeas, tahini, lemon juice and garlic.
 It’s nutty.
 It’s creamy.
 It’s absolutely delicious.

 There is a lot of debate on the history of hummus as detailed in the fun documentary ‘Make Hummus Not War‘.